Bycelium/PyFlow/README.md

 ## Features

-* Put your python code in small independent blocks
+* Put your python code in small interconnected blocks

-* Export and Import your blocks and share them with other people
+* Export and Import your graphs and share them with other people in the new Interactive PYthon Graph format (.ipyg)

 * Chain your blocks to perform complex functions.

 ## Installation